 3. Plan How To Get There

-Next, split your main goal into a number of little goals that will fit across your time frame, for example, you could add an extra 1 kg every week to your weight until you can lift 10 kgs.
-Having small weekly goals makes the big goal look less daunting and much more achievable.
+Next, split your main goal into a number of little goals that will fit across your time frame; for example, you could add an extra 1 kg every week to your weight until you can lift 10 kg.
+Small weekly goals make the big goal look less daunting and much more achievable.
 Smaller goals also help as, at the end of each week, you will feel empowered to carry on to the next week and so on.

 4. Set Rewards

 Rewards are so important when it comes to keeping your New Year’s resolutions.
 You need to have a reason to reach that weekly or monthly goal, and rewarding yourself is a good way to push yourself a little harder.
 Once you have your weekly plan, jot down what you will reward yourself with if you reach your goal.

 It could be that you buy something you have wanted for a while or cook your favourite meal.
 Something that makes you feel rewarded for working hard and something that pushes you on throughout the week.